Mitso98/Exploratory-Data-Analysis_USA_death/readme.md

 ## Summary of Findings

-> We found a lot of inttersting things,\
+> We found a lot of inttersting results,\
 - The most intentions in our dataset are suicide, homiecide, accedents, respectively.
 - Men suicide more than women,\
 howver wome attempts are more often,\